SantoriniDave.com

 The Best Areas to Stay in Barcelona

-We love Barcelona.
-It’s a big, cosmopolitan city but its historic center is compact, walkable, and an absolute delight to explore.
-Since the 1992 Olympics gave its tourist (and cruise ship) industry a major boost, Barcelona has become one of Europe’s most popular cities.
-Unless you visit in mid-winter, expect it to be extremely busy, with parts of La Rambla frequently resembling Times Square on New Year’s Eve.
+Unless you visit in mid-winter, expect it to be extremely busy, with parts of La Rambla occasionally resembling Times Square on New Year’s Eve.
 What draws crowds more than anything else is the architectural legacy of Antoni Gaudí, the king of Catalan Modernism: Park Güell, Casa Batlló, Casa Milà (La Pedrera), Palau Güell, and above all the mesmerizing Sagrada Família are all fantastic must-see attractions.
 The good news is that it’s relatively easy to lose the crowds, whether in the winding streets of Barri Gòtic or on the slopes of Montjuïc, and there is a huge stock of accommodation to suit every budget.

-It’s useful to think of Barcelona as three distinct cities.
+We find it useful to think of Barcelona as three distinct cities.
 At its heart is the Ciutat Vella, the old city, comprising the narrow streets, crumbling towers, and plazas of the Barri Gòtic, El Born, and El Raval neighborhoods.
 Surrounding this is the “New City”: the Eixample, built in the 19th-century on a more orderly grid plan.
 Beyond this are the vast swathes of modern suburbs built up after World War II.
 Many of the best hotels in Barcelona and best hotels for families are dotted around the upscale Eixample neighborhood, though central Barri Gòtic and El Born also have their share of 4 and 5-star accommodations.
-Gràcia and Poblenou both have a good range of family-friendly accommodation, though the two neighborhoods are farther away from most of Barcelona’s attractions.
+Gràcia and Poblenou both have a good range of family-friendly accommodation, though the two neighborhoods are farther away from many of Barcelona’s attractions.

 Barcelona Neighborhoods